Mining engineers plan, prepare, design and manage the development of opencast (above ground) or underground mines.

 - Coal Mining Engineer

-- Coal mining engineers work in open pit or underground mines and tend to use a variety of mining methods.
+- Coal mining engineers work in open pit or underground coal mines.

 - Consultant Mining Engineer